isabella232/acp-mobile-sdkdocs/src/pages/documentation/adobe-target/api-reference.md

 <InlineAlert variant="info" slots="text"/>

-This API is only available in Android and latest iOS Target Mobile SDKs.
+This API is only available in Android and in [latest iOS Target Mobile SDKs](https://developer.adobe.com/client-sdks/documentation/adobe-target/api-reference/).

 This API gets the Target session identifier.